 "Who Cares About DC?"
 It's not a rhetorical question!

-It is the personal appeal of a DC residernt.
-It is about democracy in the nation's capital, about voter supression, voting rights and what it means to be a citizen of the United States of America where the right to vote is fundamental in our democracy, but under attack in many places in the US.
+It is the personal appeal of a DC resident.
+It is about democracy in the nation's capitol, about voter supression, voting rights and what it means to be a citizen of the United States of America where the right to vote is fundamental in our democracy, but under attack in many places in the US.

 DC is treated as an agency of the Federal Government, largely managed by the Congressional Oversight and Government Reform Committee, only one of whose members were elected by residents of the District, Eleanor Holmes Norton, and she has no vote in Congress!